gbiele/SurveyTranslator/README.md

-SurveyTranslator is a barbones package to translate surveys with LLMs by using tailored instructions and example translations.
+**SurveyTranslator** is a barbones R-package to translate surveys with LLMs by using tailored instructions and example translations.

+An **introductory vignette** is [here](https://htmlpreview.github.io/?https://github.com/gbiele/SurveyTranslator/blob/master/vignettes/Introduction.html).

 To use the package, one needs an API key for either google gemini, openai, or anthropic (claude).